-6.4 Eagle and Heron Nesting Trees Development Permit Area

-Information Note: the designation of this development permit area and description of the special conditions or objectives that justify the designation are located in the applicable Official Community Plans.

-A development permit is required for the following activities wherever they occur within thisdevelopment permit area, unless specifically exempted:

-- (i) removal, alteration, disruption or destruction of natural features, including plants, trees and shrubs; - (ii) disturbance of soils, including grubbing, scraping and the removal of top soils; - (iii) construction or erection of buildings and structures; - (iv) creation of non-structural impervious or semi-pervious surfaces; and - (v) subdivision of land as defined in the Land Title Act or Strata Property Act.

-The following activities are exempt from any requirement for a development permit:

-- (i) Development or alteration of land to occur outside the designated development permit area, asdetermined by a BC Land Surveyor, Registered Professional Biologist, or by the Regional District. - (ii) The landowner has offered and entered into a restrictive covenant to maintain an acceptable no disturbance buffer as determined by a registered professional biologist. - (iii) A Registered Professional Biologist with relevant experience has confirmed in writing that no Bald Eagle or no Great Blue Heron has established a nest and is present during the breeding and nesting season of the past five years.
-In general terms, this is from January to September for Great Blue Herons; and January to September for Bald Eagles. - (iv) Removal, trimming or alteration of vegetation other than the nest tree; onsite sewage disposal system installations and well drilling within the nest tree development permit area is permitted without a development permit where: - (A) the activity is conducted entirely outside of the nesting season which is from January 15 to September 15 for Pacific Great Blue Herons and January 1 to September 1 for Bald Eagles, or - (B) a Registered Professional Biologist with relevant experience has confirmed in

-Part 5 Subdivision Regulations writing that the activity will not negatively impact the nest tree, or its associated Great Blue Herons or Bald Eagles.
+Eagle and Heron Nesting Trees Development Permit Area 6.4 Part 1 Administration Information Note: the designation of this development permit area and description of the special conditions or objectives that justify the designation are located in the applicable Official Community Plans.
+Applicability (a) A development permit is required for the following activities wherever they occur within thisdevelopment permit area, unless specifically exempted: Part 2 Interpretation (i) removal, alteration, disruption or destruction of natural features, including plants, trees and shrubs; (ii) disturbance of soils, including grubbing, scraping and the removal of top soils; (iii) construction or erection of buildings and structures; Land Use Regulations (iv) creation of non-structural impervious or semi-pervious surfaces; and (v) subdivision of land as defined in the Land Title Act or Strata Property Act. (b) Exemptions The following activities are exempt from any requirement for a development permit: (i) Development or alteration of land to occur outside the designated development permit area, asdetermined by a BC Land Surveyor, Registered Professional Biologist, Part 4 Zones or by the Regional District. (ii) The landowner has offered and entered into a restrictive covenant to maintain an acceptable no disturbance buffer as determined by a registered professional biologist.
+Part 5 Subdivision Regulations (iii) A Registered Professional Biologist with relevant experience has confirmed in writing that no Bald Eagle or no Great Blue Heron has established a nest and is present during the breeding and nesting season of the past five years.
+In general terms, this is from January to September for Great Blue Herons; and January to September for Bald Eagles. (iv) Removal, trimming or alteration of vegetation other than the nest tree; onsite Part 6 Development P Areas sewage disposal system installations and well drilling within the nest tree development permit area is permitted without a development permit where: (A) the activity is conducted entirely outside of the nesting season which is from January 15 to September 15 for Pacific Great Blue Herons and January 1 to Permit September 1 for Bald Eagles, or (B) a Registered Professional Biologist with relevant experience has confirmed in Bylaw 2500 Regional District of Nanaimo | Part 6 - Page 294 writing that the activity will not negatively impact the nest tree, or its associated Great Blue Herons or Bald Eagles.